pnguyen2101/rustlings/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-92-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+# Personal Rustlings Solutions
+This is my personal solution for Rustlings project.
+Great material for beginners who want to learn and practice RUST programming language.com

+All credit go to `rustlings` creators and contributors.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!